websanco/liferay-learn/docs/dxp/latest/en/process-automation/forms/developer-guide/writing-a-custom-form-field-type.md

 ```

 - `ddm.form.field.type.description`: provide the language key for the description text.
 Make sure the translated value is defined in the `Language.properties` file.
-- `ddm.form.field.type.display.order`: set an integer value to determine where the field is displayed in the Form Builder sidebar.
-If there's a tie, the fields are sorted alphabetically.
+- `ddm.form.field.type.display.order`: set an integer or floating point value to determine where the field is displayed in the Form Builder sidebar.
+Fields with the same value are ordered randomly.
-- `ddm.form.field.type.group`:
 - `ddm.form.field.type.icon`: decide which icon type to use for your field.
-Choose from blah blah
+Choose any [Clay Icon](https://clayui.com/docs/components/icon.html).
 - `ddm.form.field.type.label`: provide the language key for the label text.
 Make sure the translated value is defined in the `Language.properties` file.
 - `ddm.form.field.type.name`: provide the language key for the field name.
 Make sure the translated value is defined in the `Language.properties` file.

 The `getModuleName` method passes the `Slider.es.js` file path to the `NPMResolver` service.
-Some of the path definition is accomplished in the `package.json` file (see the `name` declaration and the `source-maps` defined in the `scripts` section).

 ```{literalinclude} ./writing-a-custom-form-field-type/resources/liferay-c2p9.zip/c2p9-impl/src/main/java/com/acme/c2p9/internal/dynamic/data/mapping/form/field/type/C2P9DDMFormFieldType.java
    :dedent: 1
    :language: java
    :lines: 22-26,38-39
 ```
+Some of the path definition is accomplished in the `package.json` file (see the `name` declaration and the `source-maps` defined in the `scripts` section).

 The `getName` method returns the language key defining the name that will appear in the UI: `c2p9-slider` in this case, which is translated to `C2P9 Slider` in the `c2p9-impl/src/main/resources/content/Language.properties` file.